sighupio/fury-kubernetes-aws/README.md

 #### Networking

 - The incoming public incoming traffic will be routed into the pods services via an application load balancer
-- 2 bastions machines are available in order to proxy commands from outside the cluste to the k8s master nodes via _ssh_
+- 2 bastions machines are available in order to proxy commands from outside the cluster to the k8s master nodes via _ssh_
 - VPN connection allow connecting directly to master nodes and worker nodes

 ### differences with installations using kubeadm